Human Resources

 The Meiji Group's workplaces have been steadily placing prohibitions on smoking and second-hand smoke in order to maintain healthier and more comfortable working environments.
 Workplaces have set up completely separate smoking areas, banned smoking onsite during work hours, and are providing support to employees who are trying to quit smoking.

-Implemented Breakfast Reform Seminar at sites nationwide
+Implemented nutrition education seminar at sites nationwide

 Recognized for outstanding health and productivity management